jimhigson/oboe.js-dissertation/main/main.md

 this in mind it is a high priority to design a public API for Oboe which is concise, simple, and resembles other commonly used tools.
-If Oboe's API is made similar to common tools, a lesser modification should be required to switch existing projects to streaming http.
+If Oboe's API is made similar to common tools, a lesser modification should be required to switch existing projects to streaming HTTP.

 For some common use cases it should be possible to create an API which is a close enough equivalent to popular tools that it can be used as a